Methodician/flight.run/documentation/carousel/README.md

 - The list of 5 posts is an array of 5 objects called **featuredPosts**, which lives inside of BlogComponent.

-**Actions & Explanations**
+### B. Setup & Notes

+Jump from setup-to-setup steps, if you don't need any explanation notes.

-1. **Action:** In *blog.component.html*, we'll add the Carousel's primary component, **CarouselFrame**.
+1. **Setup:** In *blog.component.html*, we'll add the Carousel's primary component, **CarouselFrame**.
 We'll also supply our *featuredPosts* list as an input to its `carouselItems` property.

 ```
-blog.component.html
+// blog.component.html

 <fly-carousel-frame [carouselItems]="featuredPosts">
 </fly-carousel-frame>
 ```

-2. **Explanation:** At this point, **CarouselFrame** has the data it needs and for each item in the list, it will create a corresponding item frame.
+2. **Note:** At this point, **CarouselFrame** has the data it needs and for each item in the list, it will create a corresponding carousel item frame.
 It's position indicator should show 5 positions and it should start animating.
-Now it just needs a **CarouselItem** template.
+Now it just needs a **CarouselItem** sub-component.

-3. **Action:** Next, we insert our custom **CarouselItem** template designed specifically to handle the blog post data in *featuredPosts*.
-The component name starts with *CarouselItem* and includes a suffix for its type.
-In this case, it's **CarouselItemBlogPost**.
+3. **Setup:** Next, we insert our custom **CarouselItem** sub-component designed specifically to handle the blog post data in *featuredPosts*.
+In this case, the one we created for blog posts is called **CarouselItemBlogPost**.

 ```
-blog.component.html
+// blog.component.html

 <fly-carousel-frame [carouselItems]="featuredPosts">